ccl0utier/TA-gvm/README.md

 The recommended approach is to deploy the **configured** add-on to the relevant nodes using a **Deployment Server**.

-### (Optional) Configure the Technical Add-on for Greenbone Vulnerability Manager to send data to another index
+### (Optional) Configure the Greenbone Vulnerability Manager Add-on for Splunk to send data to another index

 You can (and likely should in most cases) send the collected data to a dedicated Splunk index.
 This can be achieved by creating the relevant index on your indexers and then adding: